 Co-op & Experiential Learning

 Students will complete a minimum of three academic semesters before becoming eligible for Co-op.
 Within this time, students will complete several general engineering courses including Engineering Design, Engineering Problem Solving and Computation, Organic Chemistry, and Conservation Principles.
 Through these courses, students will develop basic problem-solving skills and will gain exposure to CAD software, programming, and basic laboratory techniques.
 In addition, students will complete the Introduction to Engineering Co-op Education course prior to starting Co-op.
-This course is taught by a Cooperative Education Coordinator and educates students on all matters related to the job search including resume writing, interviewing skills, and professional behaviors.
+This course is taught by a Faculty Cooperative Education Coordinator and educates students on all matters related to the job search including resume writing, interviewing skills, and professional behaviors.
 Our goal is for all students to behave as professionals on their first day of work.

 Students will complete three Co-op work experiences throughout their Northeastern career.
 As a result, students will develop an increasingly strong range of skill levels and aptitudes as they gain more knowledge and work experience.
 Our Co-op Coordinators will help ensure a good match of skills vs. job requirements.
 If you have a need that requires a specialized skill set, consider posting a position with our graduate program.
 Graduate students are also eligible to participate in a Co-op work experience after completing two academic semesters.